Teradata/stacki-wiki/wiki/Configuration/Storage-Configuration.md

 |                            | <sub>6</sub>    | <sub>hotspare</sub>   | <sub>1</sub>        |                             |
 |                            | <sub>7</sub>    | <sub>10</sub>         | <sub>1</sub>        |                             |

-> **Note**:  Example spreadsheets for controller configuration are also available on your frontend in `/opt/stack/share/examples/controller/`.
+> **Note**:  Example spreadsheets for controller configuration are also available on your frontend in `/opt/stack/share/examples/spreadsheets`.
+Look for files with 'controller' in the name.

 The _Name_ column can contain a specific host name (e.g., _backend-lsi-0-1_), an appliance type (e.g., _backend_) or it can be set to _global_.